MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/channel-and-group-conversations.md

 ## Create new conversation threads

 When your bot is installed in a team, you must create a new conversation thread rather than reply to an existing one.
-At times it is difficult to differentiate between two conversations.
-If the conversation is threaded, it is easier to organize and manage different conversations in channels.
+At times, it's difficult to differentiate between two conversations.
+If the conversation is threaded, it's easier to organize and manage different conversations in channels.
 This is a form of [proactive messaging](~/bots/how-to/conversations/send-proactive-messages.md).

 Next, you can retrieve mentions using the `entities` object and add mentions to your messages using the `Mention` object.